-- 1.1 The University recognizes four Faculty ranks. - 1.2 The four ranks are indicated below with the conditions and qualifications required for each. - 2.
-Lecturer - 2.1 A person appointed to this rank shall possess the Masters degree.2 - 2.2 Promotion from this rank shall be regular upon acquisition of the qualifications of the rank of Assistant Professor.
+- 1.0 The University recognizes four Faculty ranks. - 1.1 The four ranks are indicated below with the conditions and qualifications required for each. - 2.0 Lecturer - 2.1 A person appointed to this rank shall possess the Masters degree.2

 2 In all cases, degrees and certificates equivalent to the Masters and Doctorate degrees will be recognized.
-In preprofessional and fine arts (Art, Music) programmes, business or professional experience or artistic accomplishments may be recognized in lieu of advanced academic degrees or teaching experience.
+In pre-professional and fine arts (Art, Music) programmes, business or professional experience or artistic accomplishments may be recognized in lieu of advanced academic degrees or teaching experience.

-2.3 No one shall remain in the rank of Lecturer more than five years, except in cases involving leave of absence [see 2.4.3].
+- 2.2 Promotion from this rank shall be regular upon acquisition of the qualifications of the rank of Assistant Professor. - 2.3 No one shall remain in the rank of Lecturer more than five years, except in cases involving leave of absence [see 2.4.3].

-3. Assistant Professor
+3.0 Assistant Professor

-- 3.1 A person appointed to this rank shall possess the Doctorate degree, or the Masters degree and three years of University teaching experience, or the Master's degree and exceptional scholarly achievement. - 3.2 Appointments to the rank of Assistant Professor shall be granted by the Dean when the candidate has met the qualifications set out in 3.1 above.
+- 3.1 A person appointed to this rank shall possess the Doctorate degree, or the Masters degree and three years of University teaching experience, or the Masters degree and exceptional scholarly achievement. - 3.2 Appointments to the rank of Assistant Professor shall be granted by the Dean when the candidate has met the qualifications set out in 3.1 above.

-4. Associate Professor
+4.0 Associate Professor